standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 In fact, feel free to open a PR to add your name to the [`AUTHORS`](AUTHORS.md) file and get eternal attribution.

+## Releasing a new version

+1. Create a release branch
+2. Update the new release
+    - [ ] Update version number
+    - [ ] Update release log
+    - [ ] Create new cover for print
+    - [ ] Create new cover for web PDF
+    - [ ] Generate new PDF of the document
+    - [ ] Create PDF with Illustrations pasted in
+    - [ ] Create PDF for GitHub release with front and back cover included
+3. Send the files for print to the printer
+    - [ ] Cover file
+    - [ ] Inside pages PDF
+4. Create GitHub release with the release notes and version number

 ---

 For more information on how to use and contribute to this project, please read the [`README`](README.md).